 | Burnaby | $10.63 avg | Mid-range |

-Unlike Ontario where the $7–$11 range dominates, Metro Vancouver clusters between $8 and $12.
-Expect to pay roughly $0.75–$1 more per unit than in the GTA for comparable clinic quality and credentials.
+Unlike Ontario where the $7–$11 range dominates, Metro Vancouver clusters between $9 and $12, with $12 emerging as the most common price point.
+Expect to pay roughly $1.50 more per unit than in the GTA for comparable clinic quality and credentials.

 In BC, neurotoxin injections must be performed by a regulated health professional.
 The scope differs by credential — verify your injector's registration with their respective college (CPSBC for physicians, BCCNM for nurses and NPs, CNPBC for naturopaths).